Clear House Accountants

 Pros of IEOs

-Reduced risks of Frauds
+Reduced risks of Fraud

 IEO is far more secure than an ICO, as the exchanges monitor every participant and conduct KYC/AML checks on members not to jeopardise the reputation of the exchange.
-The exchange screens every project on the platform to ensure the authenticity of the project and security of the investors.
+The exchange screens every project on the platform to ensure the authenticity of the project and the security of the investors.

 High Trust Value